Ok2015/CheckerRFTests/ADtests/README.md

 Robot Framework should be successfully installed.
 You can check it using the version command: robot --version

 ##### Step 6: Download and install wxPython
-Open the command prompt and type the following command: Pip install –u wxPython You can check its version by using the command: pip freeze (wxPython should be available in a list)
+Open the command prompt and type the following command: Pip install ï¿½u wxPython You can check its version by using the command: pip freeze (wxPython should be available in a list)

 ##### Step 7: Install RIDE